 There is nothing like a rich, melt-in-your mouth cream pie topped with mile high, golden brown peaks of homemade meringue topping.
 Do you cringe at the thought of making meringue?
 Once you know how to make meringue topping, you will want to put it on everything, from pies to cakes to pudding.
 Read on to see just how easy it is to whip up this naturally gluten-free topping!

 Light-as-air, homemade meringue topping literally melts in your mouth!
 You know what is crazy?
 I have several friends who are so intimidated by the thought of making meringue, they would rather use whipped cream on their pies.

 Don’t get me wrong, homemade whipped cream is delicious on pies.
 However, I could not imagine eating a lemon meringue pie without meringue!
 Can you?

 If you have never had meringue, you are going to love it!
-I have never met anyone who did not like it.
 If you are like me, you are going to want to create all sorts of amazing desserts to pile it on.
 Confession time.
 I can eat the whole bowl with a spoon (and not feel once ounce of guilt over doing so!).

 Personally, I feel that meringue is one of the easiest things to make.
 Using my KitchenAid stand mixer, it literally takes just a few minutes to whip up a this delightful topping.
 (One of my favorite things about the stand mixer, is you can walk away and do something else while it does the mixing.)
 Click here to get the meringue topping recipe.